miklevin/MikeLev.in/_posts/2025-10-15-intrepreneurs-google-ai-api-key-odyssey-ai-studio-breakthrough.md

 ## Book Analysis

 ### Ai Editorial Take
 This journal entry is a prime candidate for the book, offering a compelling blend of technical challenge, personal journey, and philosophical insight.
-It skillfully captures the essence of 'intrepreneurship' within a corporate framework, detailing a common frustration (API access) and its surprising resolution.
+It skillfully captures the essence of 'intrapreneurship' within a corporate framework, detailing a common frustration (API access) and its surprising resolution.
 The embedded AI dialogue not only provides external validation and additional technical detail but also adds a rich, meta-narrative layer, truly making it a conversation *with* AI about *using* AI.
 Its strengths lie in its relatability and the unique way it uses storytelling to unpack complex technological and organizational shifts.

 ### Title Brainstorm
 * **Title Option:** The Intrepreneur's Odyssey: Conquering Google AI API Keys with AI Studio
-  * **Filename:** `intrepreneurs-google-ai-api-key-odyssey-ai-studio-breakthrough.md`
+  * **Filename:** `intrapreneurs-google-ai-api-key-odyssey-ai-studio-breakthrough.md`
-  * **Rationale:** Clearly states the protagonist (intrepreneur), the challenge (API keys), the solution (AI Studio), and the journey (odyssey), making it comprehensive and engaging.
+  * **Rationale:** Clearly states the protagonist (intrapreneur), the challenge (API keys), the solution (AI Studio), and the journey (odyssey), making it comprehensive and engaging.
 * **Title Option:** Google AI's Shell Game: A Developer's Path to API Enlightenment
   * **Filename:** `google-ai-shell-game-api-enlightenment.md`
   * **Rationale:** Leverages the 'shell game' metaphor from the text and emphasizes the enlightenment aspect of solving the API access problem.